St. John's UCC is pleased to offer wedding ceremonies to opposite and same gender couples.

 It is up to you to arrange music for your wedding.
 The Music Director/Organist are available for your rehearsal and ceremony, and you are to contact the Music Director yourself.
+The pastor will give you the contact information upon initial visit with Pastor.
 You may make other arrangements for music, in consultation with the Pastor.

 Pre-recorded music is generally not suggested for Weddings in our sanctuary.
 Exceptions may be made at the discretion of the Pastor.

 The Music Director will receive additional fee of $50 for rehearsal with your soloist, if you have one, and it is your responsibility to pay the soloist.

 Remember that your ceremony is primarily a service of Christian worship.
 Photographers and videographers are welcome to record your event for posterity, under the following guidelines.